-- A cookie named apimlAuthenticationToken - · Bearer authentication
+- A cookie named apimlAuthenticationToken - Bearer authentication

 When authentication is successful, the response to the request is a JSON object which contains information associated with the token.
-When authentication fails, a user gets a 401 status code.
+When authentication fails, the user receives a 401 status code.

 The /ticket endpoint generates a PassTicket for the user associated with a token.